cmbosma/Rtemplates/README.md

-# Rtemplates
+## Rtemplates Repository

-Template scripts for common projects in R
+Template scripts for common and useful projects in R.